Behavior Change

 Meeting Needs & Behavior Change

-Meeting our dog's needs is critical to having a happy, healthy dog.
+Meeting our dog's needs is critical to having a happy, healthy dog who thrives in a human family.
 Our dogs have behaviors normal to their species that need to be expressed.
 If our dogs don't have outlets for these normal behaviors, unwanted versions of the behavior or nuisance behaviors may appear.

 Your dog needs to express normal dog behavior, including barking, running, chewing, digging, sniffing, playing & chasing.
 When any of these behaviors happen too frequently or too intensely, or not enough or towards the wrong thing (like the remote), they can become a problem for humans or even other dogs.
 Fortunately, we can significantly influence these behaviors with a little bit of knowledge, management and training.